Matthew-ymz/Code-for-Finding-emergence-in-data-/README.md

 # Functions of folders
 ei: The function files used for calculating effective information and mutual information. <br>

-exp: The running code for the four experiments presented in the article. <br>
+exp: The running code for the four experiments presented in the article.
+(Currently, only the SIR experiment has been demonstrated.
+For further information regarding the remaining experiments' code, please contact the author, Mingzhe Yang, at ymp66393866@163.com.) <br>

 models_new.py: The core code modules of the neural network. <br>